 Sizing up playground equipment

 Choose a playground with equipment that is geared toward your child's age, matched with their abilities, developmental level and size.
 For example, smaller swings intended for younger children can break if larger children use them.
 And smaller children using equipment designed for older children can have difficulty reaching and climbing.

-According to the U.S. Consumer Product Safety Commission (USPSC), emergency departments treat more than 200,000 children for playground-related injuries each year.
+According to the U.S. Consumer Product Safety Commission (CPSC), emergency departments treat more than 200,000 children for playground-related injuries each year.
 Most playground injuries happen when a child falls from the equipment onto the ground.
 That's why the best way to prevent injuries is to make sure the surface underneath it can help absorb and soften the impact when children land on it.

 Steer clear of hard surfaces like concrete or asphalt.
 Although grass may look soft, it is not a shock absorbing surface.
-The USCPSC recommends a thick layer of one of the following materials, extending at least 6 feet in all directions, underneath play equipment:
+The CPSC recommends a thick layer of one of the following materials, extending at least 6 feet in all directions, underneath play equipment:

 Wood chips, mulch, sand, or pea gravel (12 or more inches deep)